tahmid03/youtubesummarizer/README.md

 pip install -r requirements.txt

 ### 5. Create Your .env File

-This file securely stores your OpenAI API key locally.

-In the root folder of your project, create a file named .env

-Inside the file, paste your OpenAI key like this:
+🗂️ Copy the `.env.example` file and rename the copy to `.env`, then paste your OpenAI key inside:

-OPENAI_API_KEY=your-real-openai-key-here
+OPENAI_API_KEY=sk-proj-your-real-api-key

 🔑 You can get your API key at: https://platform.openai.com/account/api-keys

 ### 6. Run the App